sfc-gh-bhess/ex_cortex_agent_widget/packages/simple-chat-interface/README.md

 # @chat-overlay/simple-chat-interface

-Embeddable chat interface component powered by Snowflake Cortex Agents REST API.
+Drop-in React chat interface powered by [Snowflake Cortex Agents REST API](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents-rest-api).
 Built with React, TypeScript, and Material-UI.

+> **💡 Note:** This is a frontend-only package.
+You'll also need a backend that implements the required API endpoints.
+See the [Backend Integration Guide](../../server/CHAT_SERVER_README.md) for a ready-to-use Express module.

 ## Installation